Third national lockdown in force in England — Chancellor announces £4.6 billion support package

-More Government financial help on the way for market traders — apply to your local authority
+More Government financial help for market traders — apply to your local authority

-MARKET traders in England affected by Lockdown 2 are encouraged to apply to their local authorities for financial help from the Government’s new Additional Restrictions Grant.
+MARKET traders in England who have been affected by lockdown restrictions are encouraged to apply to their local authorities for financial help from the Government’s new Additional Restrictions Grant.

 This ARG replaces the Local Authority Discretionary Fund grant available to some traders during the first lockdown.